Manuel Torres Félix: Death

 Torres Félix was killed in a gunbattle in the community of Oso Viejo in Culiacán, Sinaloa early in the morning on 13 October 2012.
 His body was sent to the forensic center and was guarded by the military in order to prevent his henchmen from snatching the body.

 After the shootout, the military confiscated several stashes of weapons, ammunition, and other materials.

 Prior to his death, Torres Félix was a key figure and major drug trafficker for Ismael Zambada García and Joaquín Guzmán Loera, Mexico's most wanted man.

 Funeral

 After his death, Torres Félix's corpse was sent to the San Martín funeral house in Culiacán, where family members and friends visited to pay their respects.
 Outside the parlor, the Mexican Army guarded the area and established checkpoints in the nearby streets.

-Torres Félix was then buried in Jardines Del Humaya, a cemetery outside the city of Culiacán where the remains of his son Anastasio lie too.
+Torres Félix was then buried in Jardines Del Humaya, a cemetery outside the city of Culiacán where the remains of his son Atanasio lie too.